swaraj-khan/stock-price-prediction/README.md

 # stock-price-prediction
-Stock price prediction of AAPLE and GOOGLE based on data of 2022
+Stock price prediction of APPLE and GOOGLE based on data of 2022

 Stock Price Comparison: Apple vs Google
 This code is used to compare the stock prices of Apple and Google by plotting their historical data and predicted prices using linear regression.